World Time by Patek Philippe

 2021 SOLD for CHF 7M by Phillips

-Four 2523 are known from the first 1953 batch of movements.
-Three are fitted with an Eurasia cloisonné enamel dial and the fourth is a guilloché.
+Three 2523 from the first 1953 batch of movements are fitted with an Eurasia cloisonné enamel dial.
 The Eurasia design is a reuse from one of the dials of the 1415 in flat colors.
 The graduation of the enamel colors of the 2523 is arguably unprecedented.

 The second 1953 batch was fitted with North America, South America, enamel blue and guilloché dials, with no Eurasia added.